 Cons: While SendInBlue allows for embedding social media sharing buttons in the emails, it is not simple to do so.

-The solution is also not well known, which is a pro for some but a con for others – so it really depends on how you see it.
+The solution is also not well known, which is a pro for some but a con for others – so it depends on how you see it.

 A Feature-rich email marketing solution that starts at $15 a month, GetResponse is a serious competitor for MailChimp due to it being lower in cost.
 The Solution works best for small to mid-sized businesses, but large businesses can make it work as well.

-Although its price is a strong point, the richness in features is what really makes GetResponse a great email marketing solution.
+Although its price is a strong point, the richness in features is what makes GetResponse a great email marketing solution.
 You get a ton of features and abilities.
 For example, you get a landing page creator, a tool to create marketing tracks for webinars, the ability to create five split tests, a drag-and-drop editor, and much more.

-Cons: Some customers complain about the customer service being not as responsive as it should be and as it is with other email marketing solutions.
+Cons: Some customers complain about the customer service is not as responsive as it should be and as it is with other email marketing solutions.
 List Management is also not as easy as it could be.

-Are you an experienced email marketer who is searching for an email marketing software with automation functions to make your life easier?
+Are you an experienced email marketer who is searching for email marketing software with automation functions to make your life easier?
 FreshMail is definitely worth your consideration.
 It combines email marketing and marketing automation beautifully, but its main focus is on the automation side rather than the marketing side.